M249 Squad Automatic Weapon: M249S

-A semiautomatic variant manufactured for the civilian sport shooting and collector's market.
-Derived from the fully automatic military firearm, this version shares most of the major components of the military models with the exception of the firing mechanism and the addition of welded internal components to prevent conversion to a fully automatic mode.
-Notably, this version retains the ability to be belt fed, an uncommon feature in civilian firearms.
+The M249S is a semi-automatic only variant manufactured for the civilian sport and collector's market.
+It shares most major components of the M249 SAW with the exception of the firing mechanism and the addition of welded internal components to prevent automatic conversion.
+Notably, this variant retains the ability to be belt fed, an uncommon feature in civilian firearms.